solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

   * `slot: <u64>` - The slot that contains the block with the transaction
   * `err: <object | null>` - Error if transaction failed, null if transaction succeeded.
 [TransactionError definitions](https://github.com/solana-labs/solana/blob/master/sdk/src/transaction.rs#L24)
   * `memo: <string |null>` - Memo associated with the transaction, null if no memo is present
+  * `blockTime: <i64 | null>` - estimated production time, as Unix timestamp (seconds since the Unix epoch) of when transaction was processed. null if not available.

 #### Example:
 Request: